The Calderdale Local plan will be the new development plan for the Borough.

 An application for designation of a Neighbourhood Forum and Neighbourhood Area for the Clifton Village at Brighouse has been received.

-The Council is seeking views on these applications these applications and consultation will run between Monday 6th November and 5.00pm on Monday 18th December 2017.
+The Council is seeking views on these applications.
+A consultation will run between Monday 6th November and 5pm on Monday 18th December 2017.

 The Application is supported by the following documents: